venkatesh-babu/country-code-picker/README.md

 <country-code-picker displayValue="dial_code" defaultValue="+91" placeHolder="search" backgroundColor="#ffffff" borderColor="#000000" (actionSelectEvent)="actionSelectEvent($event)"></country-code-picker>
 ```

-### Step 5: download and add flags folder in your assets that you can find in my [repo](https://github.com/venkatesh-babu/country-code-picker)
+### Step 5: download and add flags folder in your assets that you can find in my [repo](https://github.com/venkatesh-babu/country-code-picker/tree/main/src/assets)

+### Step 6: flag image is not showing please restart the server

 ## API